 6. How should I pay the locum tenen / substitute physician?

 - You must pay your locum tenen’s physician on a per diem or similar fee-for-time basis (Hourly).
-You cannot pay a locum a salary or have a revenue based payment model (i.e. productivity incentive).
+You cannot pay a locum a salary or have a revenue-based payment model (i.e. productivity incentive).
+Anything other than a per diem fee is in violation of what constitutes a temporary physician.

 7. When to bill using the Q5 modifier for reciprocal billing?